ayushgupta353srplatinum-hue/prodesk-capstone-TaskMatrix/README.md

 TaskMatrix is designed to be fully responsive and accessible across:

-* Desktop
+- Desktop
-* Tablet
+- Tablet
-* Mobile devices
+- Mobile devices

 ---

-##  Future Enhancements (Planned)
+##  Future Enhancements

-* Real-time updates using WebSockets
+- Real-time updates using WebSockets
-* AI-based task suggestions
+- AI-based task suggestions
-* Notifications system
+- Notifications system
-* File attachments in tasks
+- File attachments in tasks

 ---